Adventure volunteer Jon Lee realises his biker dream to join Riders For Health in remote Zambia

 Photo: Jon Lee

 I was woken at 5.30am for breakfast, then out for a game drive at 6.00.
 What an amazing experience getting close to impala, puku, warthog and monitor lizard, to name but a few.
-We were also lucky to see a leopard – which are apparently hard to spot (haha!) during the day – just after getting to within about 10 metres of a pair of giraffe.
+We were also lucky to see a leopard – which are apparently hard to spot (haha!) during the day – just after getting to within about 10 metres of a pair of giraffes.
 We went back for brunch after a few hours and then there was time to relax until the evening drive, which I couldn’t help feeling a little guilty about.
 We got to see a bush baby, some kudu, baboon, buffalo, got close to elephant and watched the sun setting before heading back in the dark, only to get really close to a leopard walking down the road.
 A totally amazing experience to top off a totally amazing week full of contrasts and surprises!

 Up early today at 3.30am to head back to the airport via Chipata so we could say goodbye to Constance before Marvin drove us back to Lilongwe for our flight home.
 I’m totally shattered but completely engulfed in my dream, it’s been better than I could have possibly imagined.
 I’ve met some wonderful people who I’ll never forget and hope to meet again.
 Bennetts, with the help of Riders For Health, really have made my biking dream come true this week.
 The people I’ve met.
 The things I’ve experienced.
 The challenges I’ve conquered on the roads.
 I’ve realised how blessed we are to have so much how little you actually need to be truly happy.
 The kids I met who had virtually nothing in the way of possessions were so much happier than most kids I know at home.
 I’ve become more aware of how materialistic we are in the west and the things we all take for granted.
 I feel that I’m a little more appreciative of what I’ve got now.